ivostefanovtide/tide-ai-workshop/README.md

 4. Configure your application to use the BraveSearchService by ensuring it gets autowired correctly in your dependency injection setup.

 Note: Be sure to respect Brave's usage terms and rate limits.
 The free tier provides up to 2,000 queries per month at 1 query per second, which should be sufficient for development and testing purposes.

+BRAVE KEY: BSAtG6R5nW3v7YbeDbg8W0bWoegrINM